qiime2/docs/source/install/virtual/virtualbox.rst

 ===================================

 .. warning::
-   The following steps require approximately 15 GB of free disk space: 2.7 GB for the ZIP file, 3.3 GB for the unzipped ZIP file contents, and 10 GB for the installed Virtual Machine (VM).
-Once you have installed the VM you can free up 5 GB of space by deleting the ZIP + the unzipped ZIP file contents.
+   The following steps require at least ~25 GB of free disk space: ~5 GB for the ZIP file, ~5 GB for the unzipped ZIP file contents, and ~15 GB for the installed Virtual Machine (VM).
+Once you have installed the VM you can free up ~10 GB of space by deleting the ZIP + the unzipped ZIP file contents.

 The QIIME 2 VirtualBox image offers a convenient way to get QIIME 2 up and running, and is also the easiest way to get your hands on the experimental preview of :doc:`QIIME 2 Studio <../../interfaces/q2studio>`.